maxmlv/epam-homework/database/part2/README.md

 # Part 2 of the Database homework

+## Backup restore database and trasfering local database to AWS RDS

-1. Make backup of your database.
+10. Make backup of your database.

 [computer_constructor_backup.sql](computer_constructor_backup.sql)
 ```